avernois/blog.crafting-labs.fr/_posts/2016-08-26-about-phone-calls.md

 [![Antique Phone by Vincent Diamante, on Flickr](https://c1.staticflickr.com/1/109/257938752_3a17563047_n.jpg)](https://www.flickr.com/photos/sklathill/){: .left-image}

 I quite never answer to phone call and I rarely phone.
-People assumes it's because I hate phones or that I'm affraid of them.
+People assumes it's because I hate phones or that I'm afraid of them.

 Well that's not totally wrong, I don't really like that.